itsubaki/appstore-api/README.md

 ## Required

 - go 1.8
-- Google Cloud Platform Account and Project
+- GCP Account and Project
-- Google Cloud SDK
+- Cloud SDK

 # How to Build